onfabric/onfabric-full-stack-interview/README.md

 ### Intro

 Congratulations on being selected to take the onfabric full-stack take home test.
 This project is carefully devised to test your understanding and experience of full-stack development.
-We've opted for a stack that remembles thr onfabric stack:
+We've opted for a stack that remembles the onfabric stack:

 - `/frontent` is a `typescript+nextjs` app
 - `/backend` is a `python+FastAPI` api